 Year after year in my new home here in Northern California, I feel myself sinking down roots and developing new traditions.
-One of them is curing my own olives, which begins for me in early October.
+One of them is to cure green olives, which begins for me in early October.

 On some crisp autumn Saturday, I will head out into one of the many public parks near my home that someone wisely planted with olive trees a generation ago.
 Sometimes I go solo, sometimes with friends.
 When I return, college football is in full swing, and I watch the games as I sort through my haul and prepare the brine.

-And after that first season, I’ve eaten a handful or two of last year’s olives as a snack while the work is progressing.
+And after that first season, I’ll eat a handful or two of last year’s olives as a snack while the work is progressing.
 It’s a quiet little tradition, but it’s grown on me: Cool sunny October days mean gathering green olives and watching a Big 10 football game (I am a Wisconsin graduate).

 On one such Saturday, I went out to a public grove I knew would be loaded: Olives are alternate-bearing crops, with one year’s crop thin, the other flush.
 It should have been a flush year for a Mission olive tree in the park, but it was either picked clean or failed to set.
 No matter, there were 30 other olive trees to choose from.